Council of Paris

-The Council of Paris (French: Conseil de Paris, /fr/) is the deliberative body responsible for governing Paris, the capital of France.
+The Council of Paris (Conseil de Paris, /fr/) is the deliberative body responsible for governing Paris, the capital of France.
 It possesses both the powers of a municipal council (conseil municipal) for the commune de Paris and those of a departmental council (conseil départemental) for the département de Paris, as defined by the so-called PLM Law (Loi PLM) of 1982 that redefined the governance of Paris, Lyon and Marseille (hence the PLM acronym).
+Strictly speaking, the Council of Paris is considered a municipal council rather than a departmental one, as it follows the electoral law and election timing of municipal councils and its presiding officer is called "Mayor" rather than "President of the Council of Paris".
 Paris is the only territorial collectivity in France to be both a commune and a département.

 The Mayor of Paris presides over the Council of Paris and therefore holds the powers of mayor and of president of the departmental council.
 There are currently 163 councillors for Paris.

 History

 Although the history of Paris spans millennia, that of its municipal government, in its present form, is less than half a century old.
 Paris and its environs were always governed directly by the highest French polity of the time: the Crown before the French Revolution, and a state-appointed préfet (governing the Seine département) afterwards.
 The office of mayor of Paris existed for brief periods during the 18th and 19th centuries, but was not an institution of government before 1977.

-From the creation of the mayoral office in 1977 until 2019, Paris functioned as both a commune and as a département, and had a unique method for governing both; the Council of Paris, with the Mayor of Paris as its president, met either as a municipal council (conseil municipal) or as a departmental council (conseil général/conseil départemental) depending on the issue to be debated.
+From the creation of the mayoral office in 1977 until 2019, Paris functioned as both a commune and as a département, and had a unique method for governing both; the Council of Paris, with the Mayor of Paris as its president, met either as a municipal council (conseil municipal) or as a departmental council (conseil général or conseil départemental) depending on the issue to be debated.

 In 2017, the National Assembly passed a law merging the functions of the commune and department into the City of Paris (Ville de Paris), which came into effect on 1 January 2019.

 The modern administrative organization of Paris still retains some traces of its previous incarnation as the government of the Seine département.
-France's national government still controls the Paris Police Prefecture (Préfecture de police), which also has authority over the Paris Fire Brigade, for example, and has jurisdiction extending to the petite couronne (small corona or halo) of Paris, the three bordering départements (Seine-Saint-Denis, Hauts de Seine, and Val de Marne) for some operations such as fire protection and rescue operations.
+France's national government still controls the Paris Police Prefecture (Préfecture de police), which also has authority over the Paris Fire Brigade, for example, and has jurisdiction extending to the petite couronne ('small corona' or 'halo') of Paris, the three bordering départements (Seine-Saint-Denis, Hauts de Seine, and Val de Marne) for some operations such as fire protection and rescue operations.
 Paris has no municipal police force, although it does have its own brigade of traffic wardens.